SonaliV14/University-Subject-Allocation-Portal/README.md

 2. Transparency and Communication: Providing clear communication channels and dashboards for students and administrators to view allocation criteria, decisions, and allocation outcomes.
 3. Optimised Resource Utilisation: Utilising data analysis tools to optimise resource allocation, ensuring better alignment between student preferences and available subjects.
 4. Reduced Administrative Burden: Streamlining administrative workflows through automation, reducing manual data entry, and providing tools for efficient coordination and decision-making.
-5. Data-Driven Decision Making: Incorporating data analysis capabilities to provide administrators with insights into allocation trends, student preferences, and system performance, enabling proactive intervention and optimization.
+5. Data-Driven Decision Making: Incorporating data analysis capabilities to provide administrators with insights into allocation trends, student preferences, and system performance, enabling proactive intervention and optimisation.

 The University Subject Allocator Web Application finds application in various educational institutions, including but not limited to:
 1. Universities: Facilitating the allocation of Minor, Generic, VAC, and VOC subjects to newly admitted students.